BenoitFaureIMT/CERIS_FishEye/README.md

 - images -> contains all images
 - labels -> contains labels, name of the file equals the name of the image the label corresponds to

-labels.txt -> each line corresponds to a different object being labeled, each caracteristic is separated by a space (in the following description I will use a |)
+label.txt -> each line corresponds to a different object being labeled, each caracteristic is separated by a space (in the following description I will use a |)

     index of the label in the list of names defined in data.yaml | coordinate x | coordinate y | width | height of the label